 In recent times, there have been sweeping reforms in the health sector.
-In light of this, there is one overarching question many people ask: which is the role of government provision of healthcare?
+In light of this, there is one overarching question many people ask: what is the role of the government in provision of healthcare?

-Understanding role of government in provision of healthcare services
+Understanding the role of the government in provision of healthcare services

 Across the globe, there are particular duties the government plays in the health sector:

 In less-developed countries, the governments play a minimal role in the regulation and provision of healthcare.